jack2684/alpinely.ai/README.md

 Reach out to us at <jack@alpinely.ai>

+## Littly - The simplest baby tracker
+Effortless baby tracking through natural chat among family.
+Simply discuss your baby's activities, and Littly records events automatically in the background.

+### Referral program
+1. During public preview phase, this app is invite only and free.
+2. For each referral, both you and your friend get 1 month free.
+3. Family member join for free.
+4. Your free quota is applicable even after launch when pricing is implemented.

 <!---
 ## Connecting to your audio books library
 Self-service upload is coming soon!
 Before that feel free to ask <jack@alpinely.ai> to help you upload.